Partner | Kolkata Mary Ward Social Centre

 In India, young girls and adolescent women often grow up with limited knowledge of why they have periods because their mothers and other women shy away from discussing the issue with them.
-Menstruation is a taboo subject in most cultures, and historically has been associated with disgust, dirt, shame, and fear.
-A menstruating girl or woman may be considered impure and unclean.
+Menstruation is a taboo subject in many parts of India and historically has been associated with uncleanliness, impurity, shame, and fear.

-In rural India, many women and girls use unsanitary materials such as old rags, husks, dried leaves, grass, ash, sand, or newspapers as ‘sanitary pads’ because they do not have access to affordable, hygienic and safe products and facilities.
-They are seldom aware of their personal hygiene and are victims of societal prejudices and superstitions, which make them more vulnerable in their health.
+In rural India, many women and girls use unsanitary materials such as old rags, husks, dried leaves, grass, ash, sand, or newspapers as ‘sanitary pads’ because they do not have access to affordable, hygienic and safe products.

-This project aims to equip 5000 adolescent girls & women with sanitary pads, training on how to use them, and educate women, girls, and men on health, hygiene, and menstruation.
+This project aims to provide sanitary pads to more than 5,000 vulnerable women and girls; deliver training on the effective use of sanitary pads; and educate women, girls, and men on health, hygiene, and menstruation.

-The success of this project will further result in the elimination of social taboos surrounding menstruation and thereby increase the number of adolescent girls attending school who would otherwise stay at home during menstruation.
+The success of this project will see girls empowered through the elimination of social taboos surrounding menstruation, thereby increasing the number of girls attending school who would otherwise stay at home during menstruation.

-Landing Pads looks to pave the path for future innovative programs regarding female reproductive health.
+The Landing Pad project looks to pave the path for future innovative programs regarding female reproductive health.
 However, some immediate issues regarding menstrual hygiene and menstrual health need to be addressed now, and the success of this new project is an essential first step.